With busy schedules and a growing focus on healthy food, more people are turning to meal prep services for convenient and nutritious meals.

 • Hire freelancers: You could onboard a freelancer who specializes in your preferred marketing channel, such as social media marketing or pay-per-click advertising.
 Freelancers are a cost-effective option, but they may not uphold the same standards as agencies, potentially compromising on quality.

 • Hire an agency: Lastly, you could hand this task over to an experienced agency.
-This is the most expensive choice, but you will get flawless work and your business will easily be seen by your customers.
+This is the most expensive choice, but you will get a full marketing plan, a high standard of work and your meal prep company will be seen by many potential customers.

-Your marketing strategy should be clearly outlined in your business plan, so try to have this sorted out before you launch.
+Your marketing strategy should be clearly outlined in your meal prep business plan, so try to have this sorted out before you launch.

 Invest in good photography